do-somethings-haha/multi-threaded_calculate_unsigned_TOM_from_unsigned_or_signed_Adjacency_Matrix_of_WGCNA/README.md

 <h2>Step 4: wait for the calculation of TOM and release memory</h2>
 The R scripts will transfer the Adjacency Matrix to SQLite database files.
 Then, C++ will read the Adjacency Matrix and calculate the TOM.
 Next, C++ transfer the TOM into SQLite database files and R read the files.
 Finally, R combine the results and get TOM.   <br/>
-When you get TOM in R, you would better run the following code in terminal to release memory.    <br/>
+When you get TOM in R, you can run the following code in terminal to release memory if there are not other programs creating files in /dev/shm/.    <br/>
-  <pre>rm /dev/shm/calculate_TOM/*</pre>
+  <pre>rm /dev/shm/*</pre>

 <h1>Others</h1>